flare-foundation/docs/docs/dev/tutorials/sc/address-validity.md

 The [Getting Started](../../getting-started/setup/index.md) guides explain how to configure your wallet and get test tokens from the [faucet](https://faucet.flare.network/coston).

 !!! warning
-    For simplicity, this tutorial hard-codes the private key of the wallet being used in the `TEST_PRIVATE_KEY` variable.
+    For simplicity, this tutorial hard-codes the private key of the wallet being used in the `PRIVATE_KEY` variable.

-    ```javascript linenums="8"
+    ```javascript linenums="10"
-    --8<-- "samples/sc/AddressValidity.js:8:9"
+    --8<-- "samples/sc/AddressValidity.js:10:11"
     ```

     In a production setting, the private key should be retrieved from an external source (such as a [`.env` file](https://www.npmjs.com/package/dotenv)) and NOT embedded directly in the code.